 When you are having radiotherapy you usually lie on a table underneath the radiotherapy machine, which delivers the planned dose of radiation.
 If necessary, important structures like your heart and lungs are shielded as much as possible to ensure that they are not affected by the treatment given.
 Radiotherapy is painless.
 In fact you do not see or feel anything during the actual treatment.
 You will however need to stay perfectly still for a few minutes while the treatment is taking place.
 You might like to bring along some music to help you relax.

-For some people very high doses of chemotherapy or radiotherapy are needed to effectively treat their cancer.
-A transplant will only be offered if your doctor feels that it will be of benefit to you.
-You will be able to discuss with your doctor if a transplant is a suitable treatment option in your case.
-Whether you will be offered a transplant will depend on a number of factors, predominantly the risk of relapse you are estimated to have if treated with chemotherapy alone together with your tolerability of the chemotherapy you will receive.
-This risk will vary between different patients so the advice from your doctor will be very specific to your circumstances.
+A stem cell transplant will only be offered if your doctor feels that it will be of benefit to you.
+You will be able to discuss with your doctor if a transplant is a suitable treatment option.
+It will depend on a number of factors.

 There are two main types of transplant, allogeneic and autologous.
 These are discussed below: